colomboe/java-fp/README.md

 ---

 ### Railway oriented programming and other functional programming stuff
-You can use the Either from [vavr](https://www.vavr.io/vavr-docs/#_either).
+You can use the Result class provided here.
+Either from [vavr](https://www.vavr.io/vavr-docs/#_either) is also an alternative.
 [Vavr](https://www.vavr.io/) also provide some more tools that can be useful for functional programming in Java, so I suggest to look at it before implementing something from scratch.
 The `When.java` code is proposed here instead of the vavr pattern matching feature just because it is simpler and more readable.
 If you need something more advanced, you can use the Vavr pattern matching.

+For most use cases, the `Result` and the `When` classes in this repository are what you need in order to structure your domain code.